(This article was first published on Shige's Research Blog, and kindly contributed to R-bloggers)

 Why the faster computer performed worse, on both R and Rcpp versions?

-To leave a comment for the author, please follow the link and comment on his blog: Shige's Research Blog.
+To leave a comment for the author, please follow the link and comment on their blog: Shige's Research Blog.